Culross

 Culross is easily accessible by car and public transport.
 It is situated around 25 miles from Edinburgh, with Dunfermline being the nearest city, only a short twenty-minute drive away.

 One of the village's main attractions is Culross Palace, constructed between 1597 and 1611 by Sir George Bruce.
 This magnificent example of early 17th-century architecture boasts meticulously restored interiors and gardens featuring period furnishings, decorative painted ceilings, and a range of artefacts showcasing life in the 17th century.
-The terraced gardens are equally impressive and managed by the National Trust for Scotland, providing a captivating insight into Scottish history and architecture.
+The terraced gardens are equally impressive and managed by the National Trust for Scotland.
+Providing a captivating insight into Scottish history and architecture.

 At the heart of the village, Culross, lies the Mercat Cross and Market Place, representing its rich history as a market town.
 These iconic landmarks hold great significance, embodying the economic and social core of the community.
-The traditional Scottish Mercat Cross symbolizes the town's royal privilege to host markets and fairs.
+The traditional Scottish Mercat Cross symbolises the villages royal privilege to host markets and fairs.
 Meanwhile, the Market Place was once a thriving centre of trade and social interaction for locals and traders.
 These areas are integral to Culross's identity, reflecting its vibrant history as a flourishing trading hub.
 Today, they continue to captivate visitors as they explore the village's historical charm.

 Culross is characterised by its charming cobbled streets and well-maintained buildings, many dating back to the 16th and 17th centuries.
 Red roofs are a common sight throughout the village.
 Culross has gained recognition as a filming location for the popular TV series Outlander, attracting fans from across the globe.